ansible/jewel/gateway_configuration_collection/roles/http_ports/README.md

 ## Description

-An Ansible Role to add proxy Http Ports on Ansible Automation Gateway.
+An Ansible Role to add proxy Http Ports on Ansible Automation gateway.

 ## Variables